Huntington in Emery County, Utah — The American Mountains (Southwest)

 Topics and series.
 This historical marker is listed in these topic lists: Agriculture • Settlements & Settlers.
 In addition, it is included in the Daughters of Utah Pioneers series list.
 A significant historical year for this entry is 1875.

 Location.
 39° 21.177′ N, 111° 0.764′ W. Marker is in Huntington, Utah, in Emery County.
-Marker is on State Highway 31, on the left when traveling south.
+It is on State Highway 31, on the left when traveling south.
 The marker is mounted to a low brick cairn on the south side of the road.
 The is a pull-out for parking.
 Touch for map.
 Marker is at or near this postal address: 2030 UT-31, Huntington UT 84528, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Old Ranger Station (approx. 3 miles away); Old Bell (approx. 3 miles away); North Emery High School (approx. 3.1 miles away); Huntington's First Meeting House (approx. 3.1 miles away); Hiawatha (approx. 3.8 miles away); Robber's Roost (approx. 3.8 miles away); Mohrland (approx. 3.8 miles away); Desert Lake-Victor (approx. 3.8 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies: Old Ranger Station (approx. 3 miles away); Old Bell (approx. 3 miles away); North Emery High School (approx. 3.1 miles away); Huntington's First Meeting House (approx. 3.1 miles away); Hiawatha (approx. 3.8 miles away); Robber's Roost (approx. 3.8 miles away); Mohrland (approx. 3.8 miles away); Desert Lake-Victor (approx. 3.8 miles away).
 Touch for a list and map of all markers in Huntington.

 Editor’s want-list for this marker. photo of the marker and its surroundings • Can you help?